GauriGA/VoiceLift_Website/README.md

       <h4>1.
 Prisoners Dashboard</h4>
 *   Education Service: Access educational resources and programs to enhance knowledge and skills.
 *   Lawyer Management System: This system functions as a freelancing platform for lawyers, facilitating users in searching and hiring suitable legal representatives for individual cases.
 Its primary objective is to ensure users find compatible lawyers efficiently.
-The system employs filtering options, including seniority/experience, expertise, and location, allowing users to refine their search criteria.
-Users can explore lawyer profiles for detailed information and send booking requests for appointments, specifying preferred dates.
-Once a lawyer accepts a request, both parties are notified, and the lawyer can view the user's details.
 The system comprises three user panels: users seeking legal assistance, lawyers offering services, and registered users eligible to send booking requests.
+The system employs following features: <br>
           a.
-Filtering search option: Users can find lawyers through searching option.
+Filtering search option: Users can find lawyers through searching option. <br>
           b.
 Booking system general user end: User can check out lawyer’s profile and send them booking request.
 Automatically an email will be generated and will be send to lawyer’s email.
-They will be able to                                                see later whether their booking request is accepted or not.
+They will be able to                                                see later whether their booking request is accepted or not. <br>
           c.
 Users don’t have to give their password while registering.
 A secured password will be generated automatically and will be sent to the user into their private email.
           d.
-The system enables web-based booking system.
+The system enables web-based booking system. <br>
           e.
-User will be able to update their profile once they are logged in into the system.
+User will be able to update their profile once they are logged in into the system. <br>
           f.
 Any guest user will be able to see the lawyers and check their profile.
-But for booking the lawyer they must have to register
+But for booking the lawyer they must have to register. <br>
 *   Vocational Support: Receive assistance with job training resume building and career development.
 *   Mental Health: Assess their mental health well being by filling out a small a questionnaire predicted using ML model.
 *   Rights Directory: Explore a directory of legal rights and regulations.